Roma Street station construction update - April and May 2026

-Work to modify footpaths, traffic lights, service infrastructure, cycle infrastructure, and landscaping in the Herschel Street work area will continue until mid-2026.
+Additional work to modify footpaths, traffic lights, service infrastructure, cycle infrastructure, and landscaping in the Roma Street precinct will continue until mid-2026.
+Some of these activities may also need to occur out-ofhours.

 You can view the Roma Street station design fact sheet here.